Two leagues will be rewarded with an extra place in next season's UEFA Champions League (UCL) based on performance in Europe this season.

 Last season, Borussia Dortmund of the German Bundesliga and Bologna from Italian Serie A were the lucky recipients, with clubs in Germany and Italy outperforming those from England, France and Spain.

-Now we've moving into the knockout rounds of the UCL, UEFA Europa League (UEL) and UEFA Conference League (UCoL) we're starting to get a clearer picture of the race this year.
+Now we've moved well into the knockout rounds of the UCL, UEFA Europa League (UEL) and UEFA Conference League (UCoL), we'll soon find out who gets the places this season.

 Here's how it works, and where all the leagues stand.